-The Nursing Assistant Program will prepare students to assist registered nurses or licensed practical nurses in providing basic nursing care for clients in acute and long-term settings.
-The classes will be small and geared toward developing basic academic skills in an applied work setting.
+The Nursing Assistant Program prepares students to assist registered nurses and licensed practical nurses in providing basic nursing care for clients in acute and long-term settings.
+The classes will be geared toward developing basic academic skills in an applied work setting.
 The training will include learning and refining client-care skills, clinical observation, and performing skills in a supervised clinical setting.

 Advisor / Program Contacts

 Upon completion of this program, successful students will have demonstrated the ability to apply their skills and knowledge in the following ways:

 - Assist in the care of individuals as delegated by and under the direction of a licensed (registered) nurse or licensed practical nurse (RCW 18.88A.030).